akreuzman/python-tictactoe/README.md

 # python-tictactoe

-An unbeatable tic-tac-toe game played in the terminal.
+An unbeatable tic-tac-toe game played in terminal.
 Program uses a minimax algorithm to choose moves in response to the player.

 ## Requirements:
  - Python 3.3+